-The Mission Statement has provided the underpinning of the operational philosophy of the School of Nursing at CVCC.
+The Mission Statement has provided the underpinning of the operational philosophy of the School of Practical Nursing at CVCC.

-WE BELIEVE . . .
+WE BELIEVE ...

-society is composed of individuals with a variety of needs, values, and abilities from a myriad of cultural and socioeconomic backgrounds.

-that each individual has a right to be treated in a non-judgmental manner.

-that the appreciation of transcultural and socioeconomic diversity is imperative.

-that the growth and development of contemporary society depends on its human resources. that the individual is a holistic being who influences and is influenced by society. in the dignity of each person regardless of race, creed or color.

-that each person is different and individual.

-that each person has physical, mental and social needs.

-that health is dynamic and consists of various levels of physical, mental and social well-being. that health status shifts back and forth during a lifetime. in health maintenance and health promotion measures.

-that teaching the client is an integral part of the role of a nurse.

-nursing is a complex art and science which utilizes the nursing process and a caring manner to meet the health needs of society.
+- Society is composed of individuals with a variety of needs, values, and abilities from a myriad of cultural and socioeconomic backgrounds. - That each individual has a right to be treated in a non-judgmental manner. - That the appreciation of transcultural and socioeconomic diversity is imperative. - That the growth and development of contemporary society depends on its human resources. - That the individual is a holistic being who influences and is influenced by society. in the dignity of each person regardless of race, creed or color. - That each person is different and individual. - That each person has physical, mental and social needs. - That health is dynamic and consists of various levels of physical, mental and social wellbeing. - That health status shifts back and forth during a lifetime, in health maintenance and health promotion measures. - That teaching the client is an integral part of the role of a nurse. - Nursing is a complex art and science which utilizes the nursing process and a caring

-a scientific process is necessary to assess, plan, implement and evaluate care compassion, critical thinking, sound judgment and therapeutic communication are an integral part of nursing.

-the nurse is an advocate of society's health needs.

-that within the broad scope of nursing, there are needs which can be met by the practical nurse.

-learning is the process of acquiring knowledge, attitudes and skills demonstrated by positive changes in behavior.

-learning is a dynamic process of instructor/student interaction.

-the adult learner has unique needs and offers a wealth of experience and resources. learning is a lifelong process and is an individual responsibility.

-the practical nursing program emphasizes clinical experience supported by theory and results. in a competent, skillful caregiver who safely practices in a competitive healthcare environment. that practical nurse education should follow standards and principles of sound educational practices.

-that practical nursing education incorporates both cognitive and technical skills with emphasis on safety and competence.

-that practical nursing is an integral part of all nursing.

-all individuals have a right to pursue a level of education that will help them develop a marketable skill.

-in a dynamic, planned program with instruction closely correlated with practice and emphasis on direct client care.

-PROGRAM OUTCOMES
+- manner to meet the health needs of society. - A scientific process is necessary to assess, plan, implement and evaluate care compassion, critical thinking, sound judgment and therapeutic communication are an integral part of nursing. - The nurse is an advocate of society's health needs. - That within the broad scope of nursing, there are needs which can be met by the practical nurse. - Learning is the process of acquiring knowledge, attitudes and skills demonstrated by positive changes in behavior. - Learning is a dynamic process of instructor/student interaction. - The adult learner has unique needs and offers a wealth of experience and resources. learning is a lifelong process and is an individual responsibility. - The practical nursing program emphasizes clinical experience supported by theory and results. in a competent, skillful caregiver who safely practices in a competitive healthcare environment. - That practical nurse education should follow standards and principles of sound educational practices. - That practical nursing education incorporates both cognitive and technical skills with emphasis on safety and competence. - That practical nursing is an integral part of all nursing. - All individuals have a right to pursue a level of education that will help them develop a marketable skill. - In a dynamic, planned program with instruction closely correlated with practice and emphasis on direct client care.

+Program Outcomes

-The graduate of The School of Nursing at CVCC will:
+As a graduate of The School of Nursing through CVCC you will: